AlexandreDecan/sismic/docs/contract.rst

       always: d > __old__.d
       after: (x - __old__.x) < d

-See the documentation of :py:class:`~sismic.evaluator.PythonEvaluator` for more information.
+See the documentation of :py:class:`~sismic.code.PythonEvaluator` for more information.

 Example
 *******